Kiyomi is a former Canadian pharmacist who is now living in Japan, where she enjoys being immersed in her Japanese roots.

 Although my family kept many of the Japanese traditions going, there was still a lot I didn’t know about my roots.
-About 7 years ago, I ventured to take advantage of my last year of eligibility in obtaining a Working Holiday Visa, and came to Japan to learn more about my background culture.
-I ended up getting married to a Japanese, loving the culture and have only gone back to Canada for short visits to see my family and friends.
+About seven years ago, I ventured to take advantage of my last year of eligibility in obtaining a working holiday visa, so I went to Japan to learn more about my culture.
+I ended up loving the culture and getting married to a Japanese person, and I have only gone back to Canada for short visits to see my family and friends.
 Even so, I have accepted the fact that I will always feel a bit like an outsider in Japan.

-Both my first and last name are typical Japanese names, so this immediately means that when poeple see this, they start speaking to me as if I were native here.
-This is understandable except that I am still learning the language and when it comes to me at full speed, with lots of big words and keigo (the honorific form of Japanese), a lot of what’s said will fly over my head.
-Those of you learning a second or third language probably know how hard it is to catch everything when said at a normal speed.
+Both my first and last names are typical Japanese names, so when poeple see this, they start speaking to me as if I were native.
+This is understandable, except that I am still learning the language, and when it comes to me at full speed with lots of words not yet memorized by my slowly aging brain, a lot of what’s said will fly over my head.
+Those of you learning a second language probably know how hard it is to catch everything when people speak at a normal speed.

-Countless times I have been spoken to in Chinese or Korean by people wanting to use their knowledge of the language on me.
-This confuses me because I sometimes take it in as a new Japanese word that I have forgotten, and find myself trying to rack my brain over what the meaning is.
+Countless times I have been spoken to in Chinese or Korean by people wanting to try their knowledge of those languages on me.
+This confuses me because I sometimes take it in as a Japanese word that I have forgotten and find myself trying to rack my brain over what the meaning is.

 I used to work in a restaurant as a waitress in Japan, and even though it was probably not their intention, I was hurt sometimes by people making fun of my imperfect Japanese.
-When asked my country of origin I would tell them I am from Canada.
-When spoken to in other languages, I would tell them I do not speak those languages, and that English is my mother tongue.
-The reaction I get is usually one of huge shock because they least expected an Asian to be from a western country.
-I usually end up explaining that I was actually a nikkei.
+When asked my country of origin, I would tell them that I was from Canada.
+When spoken to in other Asian languages, I would tell them I didn't not speak those languages and that English was my mother tongue.
+The reaction I got was usually one of huge shock because they didn't expect an Asian to be from a Western country.
+I usually ended up explaining that I was actually a nikkei.

-I also see this interest in western cultures when I walk around the city with friends who, to the Japanese, are obviously from the West.
-We immediately get heads turning our way, and always get really great service wherever we go.
-People often seem eager and happy to kindly help us with directions, or with finding something in a store.
+I also see this deep interest in Western cultures when I walk around the city with friends who, to the Japanese, are obviously from the West.
+We immediately get heads turning our way, and we always get really great service wherever we go.
+People often seem eager and happy to kindly help us with directions or with finding something in a store.

-Although Japan has come a long way in global awareness and understanding of other cultures, the Japanese still don’t have the advantage of being directly surrounded by various cultures like we do in western countries.
-Sure there are plenty of foreigners living and vacationing in Japan, but naturally, most of them try to conform to the japanese ways as to not offend or scare the locals.
+Although Japan has come a long way in global awareness and understanding other cultures, the Japanese still don’t have the advantage of being directly surrounded by various cultures like we do in Western countries.
+Sure, there are plenty of foreigners living and vacationing in Japan, but most of them try to conform to the Japanese ways as to not offend or scare the locals.